 - Some people can afford full coverage, and the premiums do not matter.

 - Some people need full coverage, and their premiums save them money.

 - Some people can’t afford and/or don’t need full coverage.
-These people can save money with a plan that lets them share Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
-These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments..
+These people can save money with a plan that lets them share out-of-pocket costs.

 - Medigap Plan K is a cost-sharing plan with an annual limit.